 See, not all VPNs can pull this off.
 Before these three paid services, I tried a free VPN, and could still see the blocked screen.
 The following are successful subscription-based VPN services that worked well for me.

 1. ExpressVPN (Recommended)

 ExpressVPN did the best job.
 It’s the superlative form of a VPN with lightning-fast servers, impregnable security, and an unimaginably vast server network across the planet.
-Some of the exciting offers ExpressVPN are:
+Some exciting features of ExpressVPN are:

 - The widest device coverage (available on most devices and operating systems)

-- VPN split tunnelling (your internet is partially connected via VPN and rest is direct)
+- VPN split tunneling (your internet is partially connected via VPN and the rest is direct)

 - A strict and trusted no-log policy (not tracking your data)